wp-plugins/map-contact/readme.txt

 into html code.

-* If you have any suggestions what so ever please don’t hesitate to leave feedback.
+* If you have any suggestions what so ever please dont hesitate to leave feedback.

 = Localization =